CS5001-khoury/hw05/README.md

 1. Often when you refactor, you start with what you are not going to change.
 In this case, two functions will remain the same from Homework 04.
    * get_valid_int(prompt: str) -> int
    * convert_rating(val: int) -> str
 2. Then start at the simplest function that can tested individually.
-Good targets are
+A good target is
    * clean_title(str) -> str
 3. Then build up from there, so maybe add_movie, and just see if you can make the tuple.

+### Remember the mantra

+1. Define
+2. Document
+3. Implement
+4. Test

 The question then goes how can you test all this, if the main program isn't running yet?

 ## Writing Tests

-👉🏽 **TASK** Using examples from past assignments, create test_star_rating.py.
+👉🏽 **TASK**: Using examples from past assignments, create test_star_rating.py.
 At the bare minimum you should include tests for
 * clean_title
 * convert_rating
 * add_movie